esrlabs/chipmunk/application/client/src/assets/documentation/search/manipulation.md

-# Checked / uncheked / disabled filters
+# Checked/Unchecked/Disabled filters

 - *Cheked* filer will be used to make a search and matches will be shown in a search results view.
-- *Unchecked* filters will no be used to make a search, but colors still are applying and rows with matches will be highlighted in main view.
+- *Unchecked* filters will not be used to make a search, but colors still be applied and rows with matches will be highlighted in the main view.
-- *Disabled* filter will not be considered in search and will not be highlighted.
-Disabling of filters are useful to turn off some filter complitely, but still have a way to quickly restore it
+- *Disabled* filter will not be considered in the search and will not be highlighted.
+Disabling filters are useful to turn off some filter completely but still have a way to quickly restore it

 ![Filters manipulation](assets/documentation/search/filters_enable_disable.gif)